A Year in the Apiary:

 This brings us to the next stage of production.
 As the wax is chewed, it mixes with enzymes in bee saliva and water until it is pliable enough to be shaped and used like clay to build honeycomb.

 A single bee can produce eight tiny scales of wax in twelve hours.
 It takes about 1,000 scales to make a gram of beeswax — which weighs about the same as 1/4 teaspoon of sugar — and about 453,000 scales for a pound of honeycomb.
-Bees work in day and night shifts and take little catnaps when needed.
-Sometimes a bee’s coworkers will hold her up while she catches a few winks to keep her from falling off the comb.
+Bees work around the clock in day and night shifts and take little catnaps when needed.
+Sometimes a bee’s coworkers will hold her up while she catches a few ZZZs to keep her from falling off the comb.
 It’s all about teamwork in the hive.

 Let’s say that a bee joins the maintenance crew when she’s eight days old and works around the clock for twelve days.
 By the time she’s three weeks old, her wax-making apparatus is kaput and she’s ready to join the foragers.
 She can tell her manager that she met her goal of 192 scales.
 At that rate, it will take about 2,359 bees to make a pound of wax.